noobshow/terms/nab/au.md

 ### 12. No Warranties by NAB

 NAB does not make any warranties in respect of any of the services to be provided under these Terms.
 To the maximum extent permitted by law, any and all implied warranties are excluded.
-In respect of any warranty which is unable to be excluded under any relevant law, NAB’s liability in respect of a breach of that warranty is limited to the re-supply of the services or the payment of the cost of having the services supplied again at NAB&#39;s discretion.
+In respect of any warranty which is unable to be excluded under any relevant law, NAB's liability in respect of a breach of that warranty is limited to the re-supply of the services or the payment of the cost of having the services supplied again at NAB&#39;s discretion.

 ### 13. Exclusion of Liability